 - Update: Osteria Morini (semi-casual) Ai Fiori (fancy) or Marea (really fancy) – Chef Michael White

 Looking for a really cool atmosphere where people get dressed to impress and the food is pretty great as well?
-Check out Stanton Social or Beauty + Essex or Vandal.
-Run by Chef Chris Santos (a judge on Chopped), these Lower East Side restaurants feature awesome cocktails and a great menu of small plates meant to share.
-For an extra thrill, Beauty + Essex is actually located behind a pawn shop (and you have to walk through the shop to get to the restaurant).
+Check out Beauty + Essex, which is actually located behind a pawn shop.
+Run by Chef Chris Santos (a judge on Chopped), this Lower East Side restaurants features awesome cocktails and a great menu of small plates meant to share.
 Ladies, head down to the basement restrooms, where you will be greeted by free rose champagne.

-Update: Here are some other places I have on my short list to try next: Dirt Candy, Le Bernandin, Le CouCou, Prune, Red Rooster, Blanca
+Here are some other places I have on my short list to try next: Le Bernandin, Prune, Red Rooster, Blanca